MaxKho/MindEvalAI/README.md

-# AI Tailor Landing Page
+# MindEval.ai Landing Page

-This repository contains a simple Flask application that serves a landing page for **AI Tailor**, a free personalized AI service.
+This repository contains a simple Flask application that serves a landing page for **MindEval.ai**, an AI-driven chess coach.
 Visitors can join the waitlist by submitting their email address, which is stored in a Supabase table.

 ## Built Using
 - Flask (for the landing page)